-The deadline for the current round is Friday, March 1st at midnight.
+The deadline for round two is Friday, 17 January.

 To be considered for funding, proposals must be complete and submitted no later than midnight on the date of the deadline for the round.
 All co-applicant forms also must be submitted by the application round deadline.

 For the 2018/2019 academic year, about $175,000 in grants were awarded.

 (For more information, please see the Guidelines & Instructions for Submission page.)

 Any topic.
 Anywhere.
 Design your own project, write your proposal, and get OWU funding.

 Recently, students have used Theory-to-Practice Grants to study dementia in rural Tanzania, accounting systems in Australia, the refugee crisis in France, and agriculture and ecology in Guatemala.